ProyectoPIONERA/automap/README.md

 **Agentic Knowledge Graph Generation**

-**Project Status: Under Development** This project is currently in an active development phase.

 ## Overview

 **Automap** is an agentic pipeline that leverages Large Language Models (LLMs) and [**LangGraph**](https://www.langchain.com/langgraph) to automate the creation of RML mappings and Knowledge Graph materialisation.
 The system uses a decentralised multi-agent architecture to analyse CSV schemas, scout ontologies, align schemas, generate Competency Questions (CQs), iteratively refine YARRRML mappings, and validate the final KG with both SPARQL and SHACL — all without manual intervention.